bbauska/W3Cx-3of5/README.md

 27. </html>
 ```

-*Lines 20-26* show how we can detect a date change using JavaScript.
+<i>Lines 20-26</i> show how we can detect a date change using JavaScript.

 <h4>Checking if the chosen date is in the past or in the future using the valueAsDate property</h4>

 The object returned to the input event handler has a useful property named valueAsDate.
 This is a JavaScript date object that can be compared to other JavaScript date objects, in particular to the date of the day we can get with var date = new Date();

-[The following example at JSBin](https://jsbin.com/renevaf/edit?html,output) shows how to ascertain whether a date is in the past or in the future:
+<a href="https://jsbin.com/renevaf/edit?html,output">The following example at JSBin</a> shows how to ascertain whether a date is in the past or in the future:

 <!------------------------------------------------------------------------------------------------>
 <!--------------- 235.  (xxx) ------------------->